dahlia/fedify/docs/tutorial/microblog.md

 The `~CollectionCallbackSetters.setCounter()` method gets the total number of the followers collection.
-Here too, the SQL is a bit complex, but in summary, it's counting the number of actors following the actor with the `handle` parameter.
+Here too, the SQL is a bit complex, but in summary, it's counting the number of actors following the actor with the `identifier` parameter.

 Now, let's check if the followers collection is working properly by using